myoortcloud/edx-platform/docs/en_us/course_authors/source/developing_course/course_units.rst

-.. _Course Units:
+.. _Developing Course Units:

 ###################################
-Course Units
+Developing Course Units
 ###################################

 When working with units in the course outline, ensure you understand the